YOmaann/genimi/README.md

 # Usage

 Genimi can be invoked using `C-c g` keys.
-It selects the text from the current line and sends as prompt to the Gemini server.
+It selects the text from the current line and sends as prompt to the Gemini server and prints the response in the next line of same buffer.

 ![demo](demo/genimi2.gif "Demo")